Skip to Top NavigationSkip to ContentSkip to Footer

 1619 August

-"Twenty and odd" Africans, probably seized from a Portuguese slave ship, were carried to Jamestown, Virginia, and traded for provisions.
+"Twenty and odd" Africans, probably seized from a Portuguese enslavement ship, were carried to Jamestown, Virginia, and traded for provisions.
 They were classified as indentured servants.

 1640 July 9